tonethar/IGME-230-GDD-2017-Fall/exams/study-guide-1.md

 E) Write a CSS rule that selects all of the elements on the page and sets their `font-family` to `sans-serif` - use the *universal (or wildcard) selector*.

 ## 2. CSS3 Selectors
-CSS3 Selectors are supported by all modern browsers.
+CSS3 Selectors are more powerful than the standard CSS selectors used above.
+Here is a full list: https://www.w3.org/TR/selectors/

+A)